 Therefore no one is to act as your judge in regard to food or drink or in respect to a festival or a new moon or a Sabbath day—things which are a mere shadow of what is to come; but the substance belongs to Christ.
 (Colossians 2:16-17)

 Therefore it was necessary for the copies of the things in the heavens to be cleansed with these, but the heavenly things themselves with better sacrifices than these.
-For Christ did not enter a holy place made with hands, a mere copy of the true one, but into heaven itself, now to appear in the presence of God for us; (Hebrews 9:23-24
+For Christ did not enter a holy place made with hands, a mere copy of the true one, but into heaven itself, now to appear in the presence of God for us; (Hebrews 9:23-24)

 For the Law, since it has only a shadow of the good things to come and not the very form of things, can never, by the same sacrifices which they offer continually year by year, make perfect those who draw near.
 (Hebrews 10:1)

-After their time in slavery was over, He selected Moses to lead His chosen people.
+After their slavery was over, He selected Moses to lead that chosen people.
 They were camped at the foot of Mount Sinai when God made His covenant with them –and only with them.
 “If you will indeed obey My voice and keep My covenant, then you shall be My own possession among all the peoples, for all the earth is Mine; and you shall be to Me a kingdom of priests and a holy nation” (from Exodus 19:3-8).

 That covenant is recorded in Exodus chapters 19 through 23.
 It begins with the Ten Commandments and continues with rules about the fair treatment of slaves, personal property and injury, the Sabbath rest for the people and for the land, the annual feasts and many others.
 It concludes with His absolute insistence for them to enter and conquer the land.

-We believers read the gospels and accept their words as true –”Jesus is the Light, He is the Word of God, He is the Lamb of God, He is the true Vine, He is the Bread of life, He is the living Water.”
-But we know that He isn’t a bright lamp, or a loud shout, or a wooly animal, or a grape plant, or a baked morsel, or a refreshing drink…
+We believers read the gospels and accept their words as true: “Jesus is the Light, He is the Word of God, He is the Lamb of God, He is the True Vine, He is the Bread of Life, He is the Living Water.”
+But we know that He isn’t a bright lamp, or a loud shout, or a wooly animal, or a grape plant, or a baked morsel, or a refreshing drink . . .

 Through them God teaches us what is pleasing to Him –what His kingdom is about –that we all were separated from Him and needed to be joined with Him to have eternal life –and that it is all possible through faith in Jesus.